eszczepan/Simple-projects/README.md

 #### :rocket: Motivation:
 Build little UI which is something everyone would see in movie theater website where you pick your seats and the movie.
 Learn how save data in localStorage.
 ## [People generator 03](./03.%20People%20generator)
+#### :tada: Project overview:
+The application has functions such as generating the user and his wealth, doubling this wealth, sorting by richest users, displaying only millionaires and summarizing the assets of all users.
+User generation is done with fetch request to random user generator from randomuser.me API, which give me an array with single user informations.
+#### :rocket: Motivation:
+Learn most common array methods:
+* forEach()
+* map()
+* sort()
+* filter()
+* reduce()
 ## [Expense tracker 04](./04.%20Expense%20tracker)
 ## [Menu slider 05](./05.%20Menu%20slider)
 ## [New Year countdown 06](./06.%20New%20Year%20countdown)